The following research infrastructures have financial support from the Disciplinary Domain of Medicine and Pharmacy during 2017-2019.

 The aim of the PET/MRI platform is partly to offer access time for research projects, but also to facilitate the build-up of a unique imaging “biobank”, including subjects recruited from the U-CAN and EpiHealth cohorts.
 This resource is to be made available to researchers within Sweden.
 Individual researchers can, in parallel, also apply for access to patient and subject data from the U-CAN and EpiHealth records as well as “imaging biobank” information.

-Interested in using the facility?
+Are you interested in using the facility?

 Preclinical PET-MRI Platform